softwaremill/ox/doc/utils/rate-limiter.md

 - `RateLimiter.fixedWindow(rate: Int, dur: FiniteDuration, operationMode: RateLimiterMode = RateLimiterMode.OperationStart)`,
 - `RateLimiter.slidingWindow(rate: Int, dur: FiniteDuration, operationMode: RateLimiterMode = RateLimiterMode.OperationStart)`,
-- `RateLimiter.leakyBucket(maximum: Int, dur: FiniteDuration, operationMode: RateLimiterMode = RateLimiterMode.OperationStart)`,
+- `RateLimiter.leakyBucket(maximum: Int, dur: FiniteDuration)`

 These shorthands also allow to define if the whole execution time of an operation should be considered.
 See the tests in `ox.resilience.*` for more.

 ## Custom rate limiter algorithms

 The `RateLimiterAlgorithm` employed by `RateLimiter` can be extended to implement new algorithms or modify existing ones.
 Its interface is modelled like that of a `Semaphore` although the underlying implementation could be different.
 For best compatibility with the existing interface of `RateLimiter`, methods `acquire` and `tryAcquire` should offer the same guaranties as Java's `Semaphores`.
+There is also method `def runOperation[T](operation: => T, permits: Int): T` for cases where considering span of execution may be necessary.

 Additionally, there are two methods employed by the `GenericRateLimiter` for updating its internal state automatically:
 - `def update(): Unit`: Updates the internal state of the rate limiter to reflect its current situation.
 Invoked in a background fork repeatedly, when a rate limiter is created.